 - Has planned and documented a high-quality supportive services program that is results/outcome oriented, can measure and report on results/outcomes, and is responsive to projected needs of the resident population.
 It should include narrative and/or a matrix that lists the types of supportive services, the eligible target population for each type of service, the number of persons to be served for each type of service, where the service will be provided, who will provide each service, the amount budgeted for each service, and the projected outcomes of each service. - Has identified and secured the resources, partnerships and staffing needed to effectively execute the plan.
 This must include specific funding amounts by service type and provider including information on the duration of the funding.
-General or conditional support letters are not adequate. - Has assembled and obtained firm commitments from a team with documented track record(s) of effectively providing such services in residential locations to comparable populations and projects of similar scale and scope. - Supportive Services Plan includes a comprehensive case management component with reasonable staff to case manager ratios identified. - Include a discussion of issues and proposed strategies to address the specific supportive service needs related to housing of chronically homeless households to enable tenants to maintain permanent housing.
+General or conditional support letters are not adequate. - Has assembled and obtained firm commitments from a team with documented track record(s) of effectively providing such services in residential locations to comparable populations and projects of similar scale and scope. - Supportive Services Plan includes a letter of support from the VA. - Include a discussion of issues and proposed strategies to address the specific supportive service needs related to housing of chronically homeless households to enable tenants to maintain permanent housing.
 Proposed strategies should also address what process the applicant will employ to minimize unit turn over. - Committed to documenting all service delivery in the local HMIS system.